 In 2003, U.S. WIN broadened its sphere of influence by inviting college students with majors in the technical studies relative to nuclear/radiation technologies to attend the conference.
 The students met and talked with professionals who work in fields that many of them will probably consider after college.
 For most of the students, the meeting was an important first step in developing a network of professional contacts.

-Through its Women In Nuclear (WIN) chapter, Westinghouse Electric Company offers a $5,000 scholarship to a female high school senior graduating from a Pittsburgh area school in the Spring of 2019.
-The candidate must intend to pursue a Bachelor’s degree in engineering, mathematics or physical sciences at an accredited college or university.
-This is the 13th year that Westinghouse WIN has offered this scholarship.
+Through its Women In Nuclear (WIN) Pittsburgh chapter, Westinghouse Electric Company offers a $2,500 scholarship to a female high school senior graduating from a Pittsburgh area school in the Spring of 2021.
+The candidate must intend to pursue a bachelor’s degree in engineering, mathematics or physical sciences at an accredited college or university.
+This is the 15th year that Westinghouse-Pittsburgh WIN has offered this scholarship.

-The 2019 WIN scholarship application will be open from December 21, 2018 through March 29, 2019.
-The winner will be invited to the Westinghouse Headquarters building located in Cranberry Township, PA for a special award breakfast with our executives in May 2019.
-On behalf of Westinghouse WIN, we wish you the best of luck!
+The 2021 Westinghouse-Pittsburgh WIN scholarship application will be open from February 10, 2021 through March 31, 2021.
+The winner will be invited to a virtual award ceremony with Westinghouse executives and WIN members in May 2021.
+On behalf of Westinghouse-Pittsburgh WIN, we wish you the best of luck!